grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ## Open Grafana

-Grafana is an open-source platform for monitoring and observability that lets you visualize and explore the state of your systems.
+Grafana is an open source platform for monitoring and observability that lets you visualize and explore the state of your systems.

 <!-- INTERACTIVE ignore START -->
 1. Open a new tab.